solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-03-FunctionApp-Python/README.md

 func azure functionapp publish pgsqldevSUFFIX-ShowDatabasesFunction
 ```

-- If you previously deployed the dotnet version, you should get an error about the function runtime.
+- If the previous dotnet version was deployed, then an error about the function runtime should be displayed.
 Run the following to force the deployment and change the runtime to python:

 ```PowerShell
 az functionapp config set --name pgsqldevSUFFIX-ShowDatabasesFunction --resource-group RESOURCEGROPUNAME --linux-fx-version '"Python|3.11"'